Category: SyncTime Help

 -

-It means that the sync was never completed successfully.
-It may look like all files are already synced, but some files may be missing or synced incorrectly.
-On the side of the sync item you should see a button with the error count: clicking on it will show all the errors that happened during the…
+The last sync date is only updated when the sync completes without errors.
+When one or more errors happen, it may look like all files are synced correctly, but some files may be missing or synced incorrectly.
+On the side of the sync item you should see a button with the error count: clicking on…